 Skip to content

-Property Records in Virginia
+How to Access Property Records in Virginia

 Old Dominion is Virginia's nickname.
 The state is home to 8.684 million people and has 25.5 million acres of land, much of which is developed and owned by residents.
 That much land means millions of property records about the land and its owners.